ChrisNeedSpace/xaf-autofilterrow-filter-operator/README.rst

      at the command prompt (on Linux, Windows is a bit different)
    - To download directly, go to the `project page`_ and click **Download**

 #.
-Open a XAF Web project (or create one) and include the property editor file.
+Open XAF Win and Web project (or create one) and include the Significant Files.

 .. _XAF: http://go.devexpress.com/DevExpressDownload_UniversalTrial.aspx